 You might be used to controlling your lights with voice commands, but when your guests come over, they’ll probably look for a switch.
 Of course, many smart lights don’t work right (or at all) if you flip the switch on your wall.
 For example, Philips Hue light bulbs won’t work if your turn your lights off, and when you turn them back on, they’ll go back to their default scene (if they can change color or temperature).

 There are a couple of ways to solve this problems for guests.
 An expensive but convenient solution is to get a physical switch.
 Philips Hue offers a dimmer switch kit that gives you a physical switch you can put on the wall, and even pull off the wall and use as a remote.
-If you don’t own Hue lights, Logitech also sells one-touch buttons that support a wide array of other smart lights including LIFX, Insteon, and Lutron.
-Put either of these next to your existing light switches and let your guests know which one controls the lights.
+Put this next to your existing light switch and let your guests know which one controls the lights.

 Alternatively, if you’d rather not spend the extra money, you could go lo-fi and put tape over your existing switches when guests come over.
 Tape is the universal and unambiguous sign for “Do not turn flip this switch.”
 (If you want something a little more polished than tape, grab an inexpensive “switch guard” to cover the physical switch.)
 You’ll have to do the legwork to let your guests know how to use your voice control (as we expand on below), but at least they won’t reset your lights accidentally.